unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/data_struct_ffi.rst

         Construct a new DecimalSymbolsV1 data struct.

-        See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/provider/struct.DecimalSymbolsV1.html>`__ for more information.
+        See the `Rust documentation for DecimalSymbolsV1 <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/provider/struct.DecimalSymbolsV1.html>`__ for more information.

         - Note: ``digits`` should be an ArrayBuffer or TypedArray corresponding to the slice type expected by Rust.